norecha/pokubot/README.md

 * [Java 8 JRE] (http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 * You must run BlueStacks window on foreground, make sure nothing gets in front of it.
 I will add background mode in the future.
 * Bot uses down arrow key to zoom up, make sure that key zooms up for you as well.
 * Do not click CTRL key when bot is running, if you make a ctrl and mouse click, you will see BlueStacks is zooming(If not you are lucky, mine does).
-It will interfere with bots clicks.
+It will interfere with bot's clicks.

 ###Instructions
 Download the latest version of PokuBot from [releases page](https://github.com/norecha/pokubot/releases) and run the .jar file.